MichaelKohler/md2xliff-exploration/README.md

 TODO - not tested yet
 ----

 * What happens if we delete whole lists?
+What happens to the skeleton?
+Can the extraction possibly match the different parts of the xliff it needs to update?
 * What happens if we do a rewrite of a part of the text?
+What happens to the skeleton?
+Can the extraction possibly match the different parts of the xliff it needs to update?
 * What if we change the structure of the text and add title in between?
+What happens to the skeleton?
+Can the extraction possibly match the different parts of the xliff it needs to update?